 The Impact of Direct Giving

-Experimental evidence suggesting that unconditional cash transfers can be an effective solution to reduce homelessness
+Experimental evidence suggesting that unconditional cash transfers can be effective for reducing homelessness

 November 2021